sarthak7awasthi/aws_cli_tool/README.md

 # AWS CLI Tool

 A simple and reusable AWS CLI tool for managing **EC2 instances**, **SQS queues and messages**, and **CloudWatch logs**.
+Helps you get everything setup start with cli directly.

 ---